 This workshop has 4 remaining seat(s).

-There will also be a 15-30 minute Zoom Meeting orientation session on Tuesday, October 12 at 11:00 am (session is required if you are not familiar with Zoom, and highly recommended even if you are).
-If you are not able to make the time, a one-on-one orientation session can be scheduled by contacting Danielle at 613-484-8072 or [email protected]
+There is also a 15-30 minute Zoom orientation session on Tuesday, June 14 at 11:30 am (session is obligatory if you are not familiar with Zoom, and highly recommended even if you are).
+If you are not able to make the session and require help with Zoom, an alternate one-on-one orientation session can be scheduled.

 Because of the way that we are funded, priority will be given to those living in Southeastern Ontario.
-About a week or two before the workshop starts, any leftover seats will then be available to those who live elsewhere in Ontario.
+If spots remain about a week before the start date, then we will open the session to those living elsewhere in Ontario.

-This workshop is for adults who live with cancer, are survivors, and/or their family, friends or caregivers.
-Participants meet in a virtual group of 5 to 15 individuals via Zoom Meeting for 2.5 hours, once a week for 6 weeks, and will also receive a free copy of the book Living a Healthy Life with Chronic Conditions and the audio CD Relaxation for Mind and Body (These will be shipped directly to you in advance, or electronic versions may also be emailed to you.).
-The workshops are led by two trained leaders who are usually volunteers who have lived with or been otherwise affected by cancer themselves.
+Participants meet in groups of 5 to 15 individuals for 2.5 hours, once a week for 6 weeks, and will also receive a free copy of the book Living a Healthy Life with Chronic Pain and the audio CD Relaxation for Mind and Body (both hard and soft copies available).
+The workshops are led by two trained leaders who are usually volunteers with chronic pain themselves.

 Participants report improvement in their lifestyle and general health, as well as improved symptom management and better communication with their doctors.
 They also spend less time in the hospital compared to those who have not taken the workshop.

 This workshop is an evidence-based self-management program originally developed at Stanford University and currently supported by the Self-Management Resource Center.